 Where multiple building pressure sensors are used, each shall be time-averaged and the highest of the averaged values for sensors within a pressure zone shall be used for control.

-A single P-only control loop for each pressure zone shall maintains the building pressure at a setpoint of 12 Pa (0.05 in. of water) with an output ranging from 0% to 100%.
+A single P-only control loop for each pressure zone shall maintains the building pressure at a setpoint of [UNITS [12 Pa] [0.05 in. of water]] with an output ranging from 0% to 100%.
 The loop shall be enabled when any supply fan within the pressure zone is proven ON.
 The loop is disabled with output set to zero otherwise.

 The following is intended to use barometric relief as the first stage and then maintain many fans on at low speed to minimize noise and reduce losses through discharge dampers and louvers.
 Fans are staged off only when running at minimum speed.